sobjornstad/tabularium/docs/manual.md

 multi-volume source) and a *reference number*.
-Reference numbers typically refer to page numbers if these exist for the source being referenced, but they can also point to sequentially numbered entries, paragraphs, or any other positive integers that make it easy to find the requested information.
+Reference numbers typically refer to page numbers if these exist for the source being referenced, but they can also point to sequentially numbered entries, paragraphs, or any other positive integers that make it easy to find the specified information.

 Occurrences, when displayed in the *Occurrences* column of the main window or elsewhere in Tabularium, normally take one of the following formats: